SATAY-LL/Transposonmapper/_sources/03-docker-doc/01-Docker-Setup.md

 ## Docker installation

 Docker can be installed on Windows, macOS, and Linux.
 Please visit the [Docker website](https://docs.docker.com/get-docker/) for downloading and installation instructions.
-Note, you will need admin access to your system.
+Note, you will need admin access to your system. **Please check the Issues/troubleshooting session at the end of this page if you encounter some problems during installation.
+If your problem is not listed you can add it as an issue in the main repository.**

 ### Verify Docker installation
 Run the following commands in the terminal (see below) to verify your installation: